AndreasMadsen/startpoint/README.md

 #startpoint

-> stream v2 compatible single buffer to stream module
+> Converts a single buffer or array of objects intro a stream

 ## Installation